christianalfoni/flux-react/README.md

 A React JS expansion with dispatcher, stores and a router.
 Read more about FLUX over at [Facebook Flux](http://facebook.github.io/flux/).

+Also check out: [www.jflux.io](http://www.jflux.io) which is an alternative FLUX framework that takes inspiration both from React JS, Backbone JS and Angular JS.
+Giving a less verbose syntax and depends on the well known jQuery.

 ## Scope
 * Uses the [flux-react-dispatcher](https://github.com/christianalfoni/flux-react-dispatcher), the [flux-react-router](https://github.com/christianalfoni/flux-react-router) and the [flux-react-store](https://github.com/christianalfoni/flux-react-store)
 * A simple API for using React JS in a FLUX architecture